Harry Berrios

-Harry Berrios (born December 2, 1971) is a former professional baseball player who is now an assistant coach for Davenport University.
+Harry Berrios (born December 2, 1971) is an American former professional baseball player who is now an assistant coach for Davenport University.
 He usually played left field, or Designated Hitter, but in the 2006 season, Berrios played at 1st base for a few games due to the retirement of Jon Benick.
 He played for the Winnipeg Goldeyes from 2002 to 2006.
 The team released him after a slow start to the 2006 season and he signed with their rivals the Fargo-Moorhead RedHawks.
 Harry had 54 home runs and 291 RBIs from 2002 to 2005 with the Goldeyes.
 His batting average in those 4 years with Winnipeg was .327.

 High school

 Harry prepped at Ottawa Hills High School in Grand Rapids, MI where he excelled in football and baseball.
 In the fall of 1989 he tied a Michigan state record with a 99-yard touchdown run in a game against Jenison High School.
 He led the Ottawa Hills High School baseball team to the Grand Rapids City League Championship in the spring of 1990.